mouseless/mouseless.codes/services.md

 challenges over technical needs which creates a persistent problem that requires professional attention.

-We're more than willing to offer our expertise to take the full responsibility for such systems.
+We're more than willing to offer our expertise to take full responsibility for such systems.
 It enables your workforce to focus on business concerns while granting us an opportunity to address engineering challenges.

 :::